 Additionally, the treasurer will almost always be a committee member and in most cases will also act as a trustee of the group.
 There are extra responsibilities around these requirements which are summarised in our Trustee handbook

-Finally, the treasurer is the person Making Music will contact when your group’s membership are due for renewal (in November each year).
+Finally, the treasurer is the person Making Music will contact when your group’s membership and insurance are due for renewal (in November each year).

 Bank accounts